British Asians in association football: Clubs

 There are a number of Asian-specific football teams such as London APSA, Sporting Khalsa and Sporting Bengal United, who became the first Asian clubs to play in the FA Cup in 2005.

 In October 2007, clubs in the Football League began out-reach programmes into Asian communities to attract new fans.

 In March 2009, Premier League club Chelsea announced plans to target young players from Asian communities.
 Two players found on the trial later signed with Southend United and Leyton Orient, and in May 2010 Chelsea launched a second initiative, with the aim to find six young British Asian players.

+In August 2025, the British Sikh business group 'Punjab Warriors' bought Morecambe.

 Fans

 In December 1999, a Scottish Asian football fan publicly spoke out about the racism he had encountered at Rangers.

 Research compiled by the Premier League in March 2009 concluded that more British Asians were attending games than ever before.
 However, research in 2013 by the BBC found that only 1% of fans of teams in the North West of England are Asian, despite making up 20% of the population of some areas.

+Bradford City has a British Asian fan group called the 'Baji Bantams', who have won awards for their work in the community.

 Officials

 Jarnail Singh, who is of Indian descent, has been described as a "trailblazer" for Asian referees.

 In January 2023, Bhupinder Singh Gill became the first Sikh-Punjabi to serve as a Premier League assistant referee.
+In March 2024 his brother Sunny Singh Gill became the first British South Asian referee in the Premier League.
+Their father Jarnail Singh had been a referee in the English Football League from 2004 to 2010.